galion-studio/galion-initiative-web/CLOUDFLARE_DEPLOYMENT.md

 - The existing Worker project won't work for Next.js - you need a Pages project
 - You can delete the Worker project later if you want (it won't affect your Pages project)

-## Step 3: Configure Build Settings
+## Step 3: Configure Build Settings yeet the change

 In the **Build configuration** section, use these settings: